-When evaluating the safety record of any company it is important to note that some accidents may be the result of simple human error, but patterns may exist in the data which suggest that improvements can be made to reduce the number of serious truck accidents and fatalities on the road.
+When evaluating the safety record of any company it is important to note that some accidents may be the result of simple human error, but patterns may exist in the data which suggests that improvements can be made to reduce the number of serious truck accidents and fatalities on the road.

 Werner Enterprises Safety Statistics and Trends

-Over a two year period, 1,188 accidents were reported involving Werner Enterprises trucks and 387 of the accidents resulted in an injury.
+Over a two-year period, 1,188 accidents were reported involving Werner Enterprises trucks, and 387 of the accidents resulted in an injury.
 Only thirty-six fatalities were reported over this time, but one-third of the truck accidents resulted in injuries requiring medical care of some kind.

 - Regulators performed 19,592 inspections during this period.
 234 out of service violations were reported, and there were 352 reports of drivers in violation of service hours requirements.
 These statistics are concerning when considering the impact that fatigue has on drivers and the likelihood of accidents when drivers have not received adequate rest between shifts.

 - Regulators performed 10,789 inspections on Werner Enterprises vehicles during this time, and 1,553 out of service violations were reported among these investigations.
 This statistic reveals that 15% of Werner Enterprises vehicles received at the very least, a minor infraction upon inspection.

 - 26 cases in which a driver was under the influence of drugs or alcohol were reported.
 Luckily, when compared to the number of drivers and inspections, this number is low.
 Driving while under the influence of drugs or alcohol is just unacceptable and in an ideal world, this number would be zero.